ImPrabakar/PersonalBot/README.md

   bot.add_cog(MyCog(bot))
 ```
 After Adding your cog go to `main.py` in initial_extension mention your filename in which the code exist, mention the cig name as the filename execpt .py.
 Wait for few minutes, your cog will be added.

+# Contributing
+Feel free to contribute, an extra hand to support is always welcomed.

+* Find error or add good Commands
+* Create a branch
+* Commit
+* Open a pull request

+# License
+This preoject is licensed under MIT

+Copyrights (c) Prabàkár 2019